 You will receive an email with the tracking information once your order has shipped.
-If you do not receive it for some reason, let us know at firstname.lastname@example.org and we will send you a new email.
+If you do not receive it for some reason, please email us at firstname.lastname@example.org and we will send you a new email.

 What Shipping Method do you use?

-We mostly use USPS Priority Mail or Flat Rate!
+We mostly use USPS Priority Mail, Flat Rate and UPS for our shipping!